 - Mental Health

-Making decisions about alcohol and other drugs is something we are all faced with at some point in our life.
+Making decisions about alcohol and other drugs is something we are all faced with at some point in our lives.
 For many, these choices first happen once we get to college.
-The Health & Wellness Hub is here to aid you as you find yourself facing these choices.
+The Health & Wellness Hub is here to aid you as you find yourself faced with these decisions.

 Okay, first things first: what does alcohol do when I put it in my body?
 Knowing how alcohol works will help you stay in control and avoid negative consequences.
 It all can be summarized through 0-1-2-3:

 0- Understand when not to drink.
 This includes times like if you have a test or project coming up, if you plan to drive after drinking, if you haven't eaten first, etc.